vsingh2201/2311-Project-Team1/README.md

 ## Setting up Database

-You can either use the Mock database or the Local Postgres Database
+You can either use the Mock database or the Local Postgres Database.

 To set up the database, go to the DB config.java file at the following location